 Business expansion 101

-This is where mindful scaling comes into play.
-Tony Robbins uses a hockey stick metaphor to describe a healthy business expansion trajectory: Rather than focus on a sharp, upward spike in growth (the hockey stick), we must focus instead on the preceding, linear growth (the blade) that must happen as an incubation period.
+This is where mindful business expansion comes into play.
+Tony Robbins uses a hockey stick metaphor to describe a healthy business expansion strategy: Rather than focus on a sharp, upward spike in growth (the hockey stick), we must focus instead on the preceding, linear growth (the blade) that must happen as an incubation period.
 By allowing a business to incubate and nurture its marketing, operations, branding and sales techniques, business owners ward off a potential catastrophe: explosive growth without an adequate foundation.

 How to expand your business is a question business owners likely never stop asking, no matter the age, success or size of their company.
 Like people, businesses go through set stages of growth (the business lifecycle) to reach maturity: infancy, adolescence, adulthood and the long-awaited golden years.
-Here are some key points to keep in mind as you work to expand your business at each stage leading up to your business’ senior years:
+Here are some key points to keep in mind at each stage leading up to your company’s senior years:

-- Business expansion in infancy: When your business is in its fledgling stages, this is not the time to prioritize business expansion.
+When your business is in its fledgling stages, this is not the time to prioritize business expansion.
 The business is not ready to run; it has not yet even learned to crawl!
 Instead, focus on laying your business’ foundation so it is prepared for future growth.
 Prioritize refining your brand, your business’ true purpose and your financial resources – and work strategically to hire the right team.

 Once your business forms a solid foundation in infancy, it may begin expanding, seemingly on its own.
 However, just like teenagers, your business’ growth will likely be accompanied by growing pains associated with immaturity (think communication problems or a lack of unity).
 Be sure to address problems as they arise, prioritizing your company’s culture and values over business expansion.

 How to expand your business: Common hurdles

 The art and process of business expansion is rife with challenges and hurdles.
-Some of the most common ones you will encounter as you work to expand your business include:
+Some of the most common business expansion problems you will encounter include:

-- Instability and uncertainty.
 Given the growing pains of business expansion and the inevitability of change, instability and uncertainty are virtually guaranteed.
 Remember, knowledge is power.
 Overcome this hurdle by arming yourself with resources and tools, like completing an online business course, finding a mentor or recruiting a business coach.

 If your business is in its infancy or adolescence, or if it’s in adulthood but you did not manage its earlier life stages effectively, it’s likely you’ll struggle with ineffective (or missing) systems and processes.
 To fix this, find (or become) a true manager who will implement systems to steer your company forward into business expansion.

-- Unbalanced cash flow.
 When your business’ cash flow is too low or too high, you will experience problems paying your bills or keeping up with the demand for business.
 To address this potential hurdle, focus on the financial component of the 7 Forces of Business Mastery.
 With the right technique, you’ll be able to forecast and prevent potential financial problems.

 As the captain of your business’ ship, your overall functioning is paramount to your company’s functioning.
 Prioritize your physical health, mental focus and emotional serenity in order to remain calm and confident as you learn how to expand your business.
 You’ll find that the pursuit of holistic health fits hand-in-hand with the pursuit of business expansion; the former can only enhance the latter.